 between "Trope X" and "Trope Xtreme

-A common variant is when someone wants to write "Article X, but done well" or "Article X, but done poorly".
+A common variant is when someone wants to write pages like "Trope X, but done well" or "Trope X, but done poorly".
 Remember that Tropes are Neither Good Nor Bad

 — tropes are value-neutral, and whether they come across as positive or negative depends on how an individual work uses them.
 Besides, attempting to split tropes by their execution can be extremely subjective